Azure/azure-sdk/README.md

    - A Maven package for a Java library
    - An npm package for a JavaScript library
    - A Python wheel for a Python library
+   - A Go module for a Go library

 # Contributing